-Hiking Seealpsee And Ascher Restaurant In Wasserauen
+The Complete Guide To Hiking Seealpsee And Ascher Restaurant In Wasserauen

-Hiking Seealpsee And Ascher Restaurant In Wasserauen
+The Complete Guide To Hiking Seealpsee And Ascher Restaurant In Wasserauen

-A couple of months ago, I snuck away to St. Gallen, Switzerland, for some editing.
-Despite the allure of the nearby Swiss Alps, I stuck to my plan to stay put and edit.
-That was until my friends surprised me with a trip to a “lake in the mountains.”
-That “lake” was Seealpsee, a place already on my bucket list for its unique restaurant built into the mountainside.
+A while back, I snuck away to St. Gallen, Switzerland, and rented an apartment for sole purpose of sitting down and editing a backlogged catalog of photos and videos.
+Despite the allure of the nearby Swiss Alps, I actually stuck to my plan to stay put and edit.
+That was until my friends surprised me with a trip to a ‘lake in the mountains.’

-Driving From St. Gallen to Appenzell and Seealpsee
+Driving to Appenzell and Seealpsee

 The drive from St. Gallen to Seealpsee in Wasserauen took only about 40 minutes, though I wouldn’t have minded if it was longer.
 We traveled south on small country roads through idyllic Appenzell villages that looked like they were frozen in medieval times.
 I half expected to see locals emerging from ornate doors, singing and offering freshly churned butter and chocolates.
 Sadly, they didn’t.